 K EasyKVM

-Press a hotkey — your monitor flips between any two computers.
-Keyboard, mouse, and audio follow.
-No hardware box, no port matching, no traffic ever leaves your LAN.
+EasyKVM pairs any two computers — Mac ↔ PC, PC ↔ PC, or Mac ↔ Mac.
+Press a hotkey — your monitor flips between them and your keyboard, mouse, and audio follow.
+No hardware box, no port matching, nothing leaves your LAN.

 One-time payment LAN-only · zero internet traffic, zero telemetry Mac + Windows · same app, same hotkey